-All times reported except for the maximum period interrupts are disabled by RTEMS were measured using a Motorola MVME135 CPU board.
-The MVME135 is a 20Mhz board with one wait state dynamic memory and a MC68881 numeric coprocessor.
-The Zilog 8036 countdown timer on this board was used to measure elapsed time with a one-half microsecond resolution.
-All sources of hardware interrupts were disabled, although the interrupt level of the MC68020 allows all interrupts.
+All times reported except for the maximum period interrupts are disabled by RTEMS were measured using a Force Computers CPU386 board.
+The CPU386 is a 16 Mhz board with zero wait state dynamic memory and an i80387 numeric coprocessor.
+One of the count-down timers provided by a Motorola MC68901 was used to measure elapsed time with one microsecond resolution.
+All sources of hardware interrupts are disabled, although the interrupt level of the i386 allows all interrupts.

 The maximum period interrupts are disabled was measured by summing the number of CPU cycles required by each assembly language instruction executed while interrupts were disabled.
-The worst case times of the MC68020 microprocessor were used for each instruction.
 Zero wait state memory was assumed.
-The total CPU cycles executed with interrupts disabled, including the instructions to disable and enable interrupts, was divided by 20 to simulate a 20Mhz MC68020.
-It should be noted that the worst case instruction times for the MC68020 assume that the internal cache is disabled and that no instructions overlap.
+The total CPU cycles executed with interrupts disabled, including the instructions to disable and enable interrupts, was divided by 16 to simulate a i386 executing at 16 Mhz.